hakanolgun/notes-from-books/Software/react_dev.md

 root.render(<Image />);
 ```

-Re-renders when state updates
 Once the component has been initially rendered, you can trigger further renders by updating its state with the set function.
 Updating your component’s state automatically queues a render.
 (You can imagine these as a restaurant guest ordering tea, dessert, and all sorts of things after putting in their first order, depending on the state of their thirst or hunger.)

-Step 2: React renders your components
 After you trigger a render, React calls your components to figure out what to display on screen.
 “Rendering” is React calling your components.

 - On initial render, React will call the root component.